Commercial Cool Rooms In Perth

 An included safety design function is for the temperature controller to operate a solenoid valve which closes when the compressor is not running.
 This method of control ensures the compressor does not “slug liquid” which is the reason for many failures on some competitor’s products.

 Drain heaters and pressure relief vents are also part of the standard package and operate 24hrs a day.
 In freezer applications, fast acting defrost heaters melt away ice and frost quickly so that the cooling process can resume which will keep products in optimum condition.

 13. Electrical works

-A dedicated electrical circuit complete with isolator switch adjacent to each condensing unit will be installed by our qualified electrician.
-We include all control wiring and lighting circuits to the room.
+A dedicated electrical circuit complete with an isolator switch adjacent to each condensing unit will be installed by our qualified electrician.
+We include all control wiring and lighting circuits in the room.
 All conduits are mounted on stand-off blocks to allow for cleaning behind, therefore meeting requirements for hygiene.

 Evaporators (Inside the room) are of the highest quality and where necessary will have coil treatment to help prevent corrosion.
 Serviceable drain trays can be removed if necessary for cleaning.

 Condensing units (outside the room) can be either be of standard open style construction with weather covers if required, or, a packaged condensing unit type.
 The condensing units include all the required pressure controls, oil separators and other associated equipment as required to provide a complete and reliable system.
 (Beware of cheap units that do not come with the important devices that we include as standard) These units must be installed with adequate ventilation and generally should not be installed in the ceiling space, so this should also be considered in planning your project.